Notice to agencies; determination of surplus.

 (19) citizen member of the Legislative-Citizen Commission on Minnesota Resources;

-(20) manager of a watershed district, or member of a watershed management organization as defined under section 103B.205, subdivision 13;
+(20) manager of a watershed district, or member of a watershed management organization as defined under section 103B.205, subdivision 13; or

 (21) supervisor of a soil and water conservation district